Jean Vaughan Gilbert: Background

 She was born November 11, 1904, in Texarkana, Texas, to attorney Horace Worth Vaughan and Pearl Lockett Vaughan, joining older sister Aileen and brother Robert Louis.
 After her birth, her father was elected to the Texas State Senate, and subsequently to the United States House of Representatives.
 In 1914, her brother graduated from the United States Naval Academy, and was assigned to the USS California.
 Sister Aileen married in Texas.
 When her father was appointed assistant district attorney for the US District Court for Hawaii in 1915, Gilbert was the only child still living in their home.
 Maternal grandmother Ellen Rand Lockett also moved to the territory with them.
 Within a few months, her father was elevated to District Attorney for the court.
 When Sanford B. Dole retired as judge of the federal court in 1916, President Woodrow Wilson appointed Vaughan to fill the position.

 In March 1920, US Navy Lt.
-Vaughan died in an airplane crash in Panama.
+Robert Louis Vaughan died in an airplane crash in Panama.
 Judge Vaughan brought his son's widow and children to live in Hawaii.
 When his judicial term expired May 2, 1922, he still had not emotionally recovered from the loss of his son.
 His health had been in a steadily weakening state, resulting in a stroke.
 On November 10, he committed suicide.
 After his death, the family was financially dependent on renting out rooms in their private home.